M-Abdullah03/MouselessC/CONTRIBUTING.md

 ### Documentation

 If your changes affect the usage or behavior of the project, please update the documentation accordingly.
 This includes the README.md file and any other relevant documentation files.

-### Code of Conduct

-Please be respectful and considerate when interacting with others in the community.
-We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 Thank you for your contributions!